Janet Mills: 2026 U.S. Senate candidacy

-In December 2022, a month after her reelection to the Blaine House, Mills told the Portland Press Herald she did not "plan to run for anything else".
+In December 2022, a month after her reelection as governor, Mills told the Portland Press Herald she did not "plan to run for anything else".
 In November 2024, the same paper reported that she would not rule out a 2026 campaign for Maine's United States Senate seat held by five-term incumbent Republican Susan Collins.
 Collins is the only Republican representing a state Donald Trump failed to win in any of his three presidential campaigns.
-She was reelected by eight points over Maine House Speaker Sara Gideon in 2020.
-Mills endorsed Gideon in that race.

-In July 2025, NOTUS reported that Mills was still considering entering the race.
-In August, Axios reported that Democratic Senate leader Chuck Schumer was actively recruiting Mills to challenge Collins.
+In August 2025, Axios reported that Democratic Senate leader Chuck Schumer was actively recruiting Mills to challenge Collins.
 Later that month, Mills told reporters she might decide whether to enter the race in November.

 August also saw the campaign launch of Sullivan Harbor Master Graham Platner, running in the Democratic primary on a progressive-populist platform.
 Platner was endorsed by Senator Bernie Sanders and organized labor.
 In October, Sanders publicly discouraged Mills from challenging Platner, who had raised over $3.2 million from small donors in the seven weeks since his campaign launch.
 Axios reported on October 7 that Mills was planning to enter the race by the end of the month and on October 10 that Mills would formally enter the race on October 14, citing a leaked campaign document.
 The same day, an ActBlue page was launched and a fundraising video was posted to Twitter, but both were deleted.

 Mills formally announced her candidacy on October 14.
-She has said she plans to serve only one term if elected.
-If elected, she would be the oldest freshman senator in U.S. history at 79 when she is sworn in.
+She said she planned to serve only one term if elected.
+If elected, she would have been the oldest freshman senator (surpassing Peter Welch of Vermont) and the oldest female senator (surpassing Marsha Blackburn of Tennessee) in U.S. history.
 In a campaign launch video, she highlighted her opposition to Donald Trump with clips of their confrontation in February 2025.
-Mills has been endorsed by Senators Chuck Schumer and Catherine Cortez Masto.
+Mills was endorsed by Schumer and Catherine Cortez Masto, among other federal lawmakers.
 After she announced her candidacy, Democratic candidates Dan Kleban and Daira Smith-Rodriguez left the race and endorsed Mills.

+Upon announcing her Senate candidacy, Mills moved to the left on key policy issues, supporting a millionaire's tax (which she had previously opposed) and a moratorium on new artificial intelligence data center construction.
+According to the Wall Street Journals editorial board, Mills's new policy positions are intended to appeal to the Democratic Party base's "left-wing populism".
+In April 2026, Mills released ads focusing on Platner's history of controversial online comments.

+On April 30, 2026, Mills announced that she was suspending her U.S. Senate campaign, saying she no longer had the financial resources to compete against Platner.
+Platner was leading in the polls and in fundraising.
+(Note: Multiple sources:) But Mills never officially withdrew her candidacy, and in late May, she told the Lewiston Sun Journal that she "was still on the ballot", though she did not resume active campaigning.
+Platner won the primary on June 9, with Mills finishing more than 50 percentage points behind him.

 Political positions

-Mills identifies as a moderate Democrat and has often broken the party line with the Democrat-controlled Maine Legislature.